-1) What documents should I have in my estate plan?
+1) What documents should the elderly have in their estate plan?

-Every person over the age of 65 should have the following documents: a will, a health care power of attorney and a financial power of attorney.
+Seniors, as defined as persons over 65 years old, should have the following documents: a will, a health care power of attorney and a financial power of attorney.

-No. The State of Rhode Island will not take your primary residence at any time while you are alive or your spouse is alive.
-The State may hold a lien against your estate after your death, at which time the house may need to be sold to satisfy the lien.
+No. The State of Rhode Island and Providence Plantations will never seize your primary residence at any time while you are alive or your spouse is alive.
+The State of RI may have a lien against your estate after your death, at which time the house may need to be sold to satisfy the lien.
 However, the lien is never placed while you are alive, and if you are survived by a spouse living in the residence, the lien is extinguished at your death.